GiulianaPola/model_validator/README.md

 To report bugs, to ask for help and to give any feedback, please contact Arthur Gruber (argruber@usp.br) or Giuliana L. Pola (giulianapola@usp.br).

 ## Versions
+### 12B
+- Fixed the problem of occasionally not generating the invalidated.csv table because the HMM-Prospector did not complete the table2.csv generation.

 ### 11B
 - Generates an invalidated report for a short db, before it only generated a long db
 - Added fetch taxonomy function that searches for different names of a family, like current name and old name